Day 151: Distress

 Mission 44 opens with Roxas arriving in Station Plaza.
 As he arrives, his eyes are drawn up to his usual spot, and he sees Xion sitting up there.
 Being a good friend, he goes to see her and she explains that she was also assigned to a mission in Twilight Town for the day, and is just putting it off.
 After a delay, Xion apologizes for running off the other day, and partially explains her situation with the Imposter, although she doesn’t say anything that we couldn’t have gleaned from the two flashbacks – hell, she doesn’t even know the name “Riku,” so we’re a step ahead of her!
 Xion puts on a tough face about Saïx calling her a “mistake,” but it’s clear something is still bothering her.
 To try to cheer her up, Roxas suggests they team up and do their missions together, so that they’ll finish faster.
 This leads into the game’s one-and-only double-objective mission.

 To complete this double-objective mission, you’re going to have to complete Xion’s Organization emblem collection mission on top of your Tailbunker recolour hunt.
-Granted, that’s a little busy, but I can handle this.
-Goodness knows I wish it could have been anything but an emblem collection mission.
-Here’s the problem with this double-objective mission, and it’s probably not what you expected: the mission bar tries to simultaneously represent both objectives, and the mission bar for Org emblem missions was sketchy to begin with.
+Granted, that’s a little busy, and goodness knows I’d rather it have been anything but an emblem collection mission, but we can handle this.
+Here’s the biggest problem with this double-objective mission, and it’s probably not what you expected: the mission bar tries to simultaneously represent both objectives, and the mission bar for Org emblem missions was sketchy to begin with.
 Remember, you get almost no feedback from the emblems, making it incredibly hard to tell if you grabbed them at the right time.
 Now it’s outright unreadable, and good luck shooting for 100% when you have no idea where one mission ends and the other begins.

 But at the same time… that’s also my only problem with this mission!
 This double objective thing is working pretty well!
 I’m not clear on why they didn’t do this sort of thing more often, it seems to work fine!
 They sort of did it with Phil’s training, but it wasn’t official.
 You can imagine it pretty easily: defeat Shadow Globes and kill three Aerial Masters, Investigate and kill a boss, it would really liven up the thinner or drier missions.